JetBrains/amper/docs/Documentation.md

 plugins.apply("org.jetbrains.deft.proto.settings.plugin")
 ```

+### Gradle interop

+Work in progress, documentation is coming soon...

 ## Brief YAML reference
 YAML describes a tree of mappings and values.
 Mappings have key-value paris and can be nested.
 Values can be scalars (string, numbers, booleans) and sequences (lists, sets).
 YAML is indent-sensitive.